pingyen0406/pingyen0406.github.io/about.md

 permalink: /about/
 ---

 Welcome!
-I am working on classical and quantum aspects of integrated photonics.
-Classically, I integrate metasurfaces with the silicon photonic platform for free-space beam shaping and steering.
-On the other hand, I use high-Q silicon nitride microresonators to generate squeezed states of light.
-Besides doing research, I like swimming and travelling.
+I am a research scientist at the Trapped Ion Quantum Computing Laboratory, Hon Hai Research Institute, working on the chip-scale ion trap.
+Besides doing research, I like swimming and traveling.

 ## Education
 * Ph.D. in Photonics, National Yang Ming Chiao Tung University, 2025